RoshanNDev/CYOA/soloadventure/solodeath.md

 You go searching for supplies.
 You are attacked by natives.
-You both died.
+You died.
 [Start Over?](../README.md)